The $S_n$-equivariant Euler characteristic of $\overline{\mathcal{M}}_{1, n}(\mathbb{P}^r, d)$: Introduction

 \subsection{Acknowledgements}

 We thank Dhruv Ranganathan and Burt Totaro for edifying conversations.
-We also thank Melody Chan, Megan Chang-Lee, Dan Petersen, Dhruv Ranganathan, and Burt Totaro for providing feedback on a draft of this article.
+We also thank Sarah Brauner, Melody Chan, Megan Chang-Lee, Dan Petersen, Dhruv Ranganathan, and Burt Totaro for providing feedback on a draft of this article.
+We would like to acknowledge helpful comments from anonymous referees.
 SK is supported by NSF DMS-2401850, and he is grateful for the hospitality extended by members of the DPMMS at the University of Cambridge, where much of this work was carried out.
 TS is supported by a Cambridge Trust international scholarship.